swomeswome/Aquamee-Discord-Raid/README.md

 Then u can raid now!
 New Version Every 1 weeks!
 # Commands
-Clear Roles
+- Clear Roles
-Mass Roles
+- Mass Roles
-Mass Channels
+- Mass Channels
-Quick Settings
+- Quick Settings
-Mass Message
+- Mass Message
+- Change Server Bot Nick
-And Help Commands!
+- And Help Commands!
 Its Some Commands But In Features Its will Much Commands So u have to wait :D